Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 **WebAlign**
 ============

-WebAlign is a tool for spatial registration of serial brain section images to reference 3D atlases.
-Different experimental datasets registered to the same reference atlas allows you to spatially integrate, analyse and navigate these datasets within a standardised coordinate system.
+WebAlign is a tool for spatial registration of serial brain sections to a 3D reference brain atlas.

+Different experimental datasets can be registered to the same reference atlas allowing you to spatially integrate, analyse and navigate the datasets within a standardised coordinate system.

 Start the registration
 -------------------------